The Best Ways to Exercise in the Heat

 Tips for Exercising in the Heat

-If you’ve decided you would like to take your workout into the sunny outdoors, there are a number of things to do to make sure you stay as safe and healthy as possible.
+If you’ve decided you would like to take your workout into the sunny outdoors, there are a number of things to do to ensure you stay as safe and healthy as possible.
 Remember!
 Exercising outdoors during Summer can put you at risk of heatstroke.
-Make sure to be aware of how long you’ve been outside and in the sun, and make sure you don’t stay out too long.
+Be aware of how long you’ve been outside and in the sun, and avoid staying out too long.

 1. Stay Cool

 Maybe one of the most obvious things for exercising in the heat, but staying cool is vital to being able to do a good workout.
 There are a number of ways to do this.
-Firstly, you could have a cold shower before and after exercising to keep your temperature down.
+Firstly, you could take a cold shower before and after exercising to help regulate your body temperature.
 Leaving your hair wet instead of drying it can be a good way to keep your head and neck cool as well.

-Or you could always grab yourself a cooling towel.
-These are designed to stay cool for long periods of time; just run them under the tap and use them wherever it’s needed.
-They come in a clip-on container if you want to keep them somewhere before using them, and then you can wash and reuse them as often as you like.
-Laying one around your neck and shoulder whilst running or hiking can be a great way to get some much-needed relief from the heat.
+Or you could always grab yourself a cooling towel or some skin coolant, designed to help you stay cool for extended periods.
+With a cooling towel, simply run it under the tap and use it wherever needed.
+They come in a clip-on container, allowing you to store them before use.
+You can then wash and reuse them as often as needed.
+Lying one around your neck and shoulder whilst running or hiking can be a great way to get some much-needed relief from the heat.
+Or you can spray some skin coolant for an instant cooling effect, or store the can in your bag for whenever you need it.

 2. Keep Hydrated

-Keeping hydrated is vital when it comes to working out, especially if you’re out in the heat.
-Not only will you be sweating from the exercise, but you’ll sweat more because of the heat, meaning you be losing twice as much as usual.
-Staying hydrated with cooled water or energy drinks is the best way to keep yourself from feeling unwell.
+Staying hydrated is crucial when exercising, especially in hot weather.
+Not only will you be sweating from the exercise, but you’ll sweat more because of the heat, meaning you will be losing twice as much as usual.
+Staying hydrated with cooled water or energy drinks is the best way to prevent feeling unwell.

-Water and energy drinks will make sure you top up all of the liquids and electrolytes that you’re sweating out, preventing you from feeling sick or passing out from the heat.
+Water and energy drinks will help you replenish all the liquids and electrolytes you’re sweating out, preventing you from feeling sick or passing out due to the heat.

 3. Choose the Right Clothing

 Clothing can make or break a workout.
 When it comes to exercising during the summer, especially when the temperatures are high, loose, light-coloured clothing is the best bet.
-Dark clothing is definitely going to keep you warmer, whereas light clothing reflects the light away, so this will help you stay as cool as possible.
+Dark clothing is likely to keep you warmer, whereas light clothing reflects the light away, which helps you stay as cool as possible.
 Loose clothing helps for the same reason.
 Having tight clothing on can cause you to sweat more, keeping you wet and warm.
 Choosing the opposite means you will stay as cool and dry as you can.

 4. Wear Suncream

-Suncream is a no-brainer when the sun is shining.
-Preferrable water-proof for working out to prevent sweating it off.
-Using suncream will prevent you from burning in the sun and reduce the risk of heat stroke, from sunburn at least.
+Suncream is a no-brainer during the summer.
+You can even get waterproof suncream for working out to prevent sweating it off.
+Using sunscreen will prevent you from burning in the sun and reduce the risk of heat stroke, at least from sunburn.
+Make sure to apply it even if it doesn’t look sunny outside, as the rays can still warm the skin through the clouds.

 5. Check the Weather